 The Bus Injury Claim Process

-If you’re injured in a bus crash caused by the driver of another vehicle, you’ll file a passenger injury claim with the at-fault driver’s auto insurance company, just as you would after a two-car auto accident.
+If you’re injured in a bus crash caused by the driver of another vehicle, you’ll file an injury claim with the at-fault driver’s auto insurance company, just as you would after a two-car auto accident.